green-vulcano/gv-script-tester/README.md

 ### Overview

 **GV Script Tester** allows you to quickly run and debug a *Javascript/Groovy* script using the [***gv-engine***](https://github.com/green-vulcano/gv-engine) java classes by setting up gvbuffers with the related properties (including many execution options), running the script showing its output and all the changes in the related gvbuffers.
 You can also set up multiple gvbuffers using the environment system.
-The changes of additional GVBuffers are showed in the file *environmentLog.txt* located in *scriptTester* folder.

 ### Installation